micmejia/bible-dump/NKJV/2 Kings/2 Kgs 9.md

 Then Joram turned around and fled, and said to Ahaziah, "Treachery, Ahaziah!"

 ###### 24
-Now Jehu [^h]drew his bow with full strength and shot Jehoram between his arms; and the arrow came out at his heart, and he sank down in his chariot.
+Now Jehu drew his bow with full strength and shot Jehoram between his arms; and the arrow came out at his heart, and he sank down in his chariot.

 ###### 25
 Then _Jehu_ said to Bidkar his captain, "Pick _him_ up, _and_ throw him into the tract of the field of Naboth the Jezreelite; for remember, when you and I were riding together behind Ahab his father, that the Lord laid this burden upon him:

 ###### 26
-'Surely I saw yesterday the blood of Naboth and the blood of his sons,' says the Lord, 'and I will repay you [^i]in this plot,' says the Lord.
+'Surely I saw yesterday the blood of Naboth and the blood of his sons,' says the Lord, 'and I will repay you in this plot,' says the Lord.
 Now therefore, take _and_ throw him on the plot _of ground,_ according to the word of the Lord." ## Ahaziah of Judah Killed

 ###### 27
-But when Ahaziah king of Judah saw _this,_ he fled by the road to [^j]Beth Haggan.
-So Jehu pursued him, and said, [^k]"Shoot him also in the chariot." _And they shot him_ at the Ascent of Gur, which is by Ibleam.
+But when Ahaziah king of Judah saw _this,_ he fled by the road to Beth Haggan.
+So Jehu pursued him, and said, "Shoot him also in the chariot." _And they shot him_ at the Ascent of Gur, which is by Ibleam.
 Then he fled to Megiddo, and died there.

 ###### 28
 And his servants carried him in the chariot to Jerusalem, and buried him in his tomb with his fathers in the City of David.